 Instead of sitting back and allowing things to happen to you passively, you set your sights on a specific outcome and do things to make it happen.

-This isn’t a hard or difficult process when you gain clarity as to your motivations in leading a life you love.
+This isn’t a hard or difficult process when you gain clarity about your motivations in leading a life you love.

-Living intentionally naturally coincides with manifesting the life you want.
+Living intentionally naturally coincides with creating the life you want.
 Both actions require lots of mental energy focused on your dreams and desires.

 In fact, when you manifest your dreams, you will begin to live intentionally.